TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - maybe migrate server to appimage after all
     - but we'll still have a problem with syncing the new config force lua from the repo
-        - maybe we can sync only this file and have our own config.lua
+        - maybe we can sync only this file and have our own config.json
     - just prepare one with -g for the server
     - will still require less space than tar.gz + sfx
     - just find out how to not strip debug symbols from the appimage